misken/hillmaker/README.md

       pip install hillmaker

-  In addition, you can install using `conda`:
+  In addition, you can install using `conda`.
+Both Win-64 and Linux-64 versions are available.

       conda install -c https://conda.anaconda.org/hselab hillmaker